Hormone Replacement Therapy – Dallas, TX

 Bringing Balance Back to Your Life

 No two individuals are alike.
 Many factors come into play that can influence the dose of hormones required to put balance back into your body.
-Many clinics use predetermined treatments for everyone, but we prefer to take a more personalized approach.
+Many clinics use predetermined treatments for everyone, but we prefer to take a more personalized approach to hormone replacement therapy in Dallas, TX.
 At Designs for Wellness, we look at each patient’s lifestyle and needs in order to design the perfect therapy.
 Osteoporosis, thin skin, sexual dysfunction, night sweats, and insomnia can be easily resolved with the kinds of treatments we offer.

 Why Choose Designs for Wellness for Hormone Replacement Therapy?

 - Doctor Has Been Providing Hormone Treatment for Almost 30 Years

 - Completely Customized Care for Each Patient

 - Able to Boost Physical Health & Prevent Numerous Diseases

 Testosterone is the most important sex hormone in men.
 It produces and maintains adult male features.
 It can affect sex drive, muscle mass, fat distribution, and mood.
 Low testosterone can be due to aging, but it also can be caused by diseases of the glands that produce and control testosterone.

 Testosterone replacement therapy can: